cassidyjames/cassidyjames.github.io/starwars.md

 🥉️ | 21 | R2 Come Home          | Continues Boba Fett arc
 🥉️ | 22 | Lethal Trackdown      | Ahsoka, concludes Boba Fett arc

----

-> **Note: this is as far as I am through my most recent watch-through!
-So anything after this point is based on other episode guides or just the episode descriptions plus my recollection.**

----

 ### Season Three **Secrets Revealed**

 There's some Mandalore-related stuff, but I really enjoy the Nightsisters and the implications they have on canon.
 Also, the Mortis arc is Star Wars getting weird, and I love it.